alamgirqazi/blog/books.md

 **Rating 9/10**

 Marcus Aurelius was the Roman emperor and probably the most powerful man of his time.
-This book is basically a collection of his journals which he wrote to himself and wasn't meant to be published.
+This book is basically a collection of his journals which he wrote to himself and weren't meant to be published.
 See my reading-notes [Meditations - Marcus Aurelius](https://alamgirqazi.github.io/blog/meditations)

 <br>